 01 of 11

-But granted that they are more fiction than fact, what do black roses mean, in terms of flower symbolism?
-Well, multiple meanings exist, so if you'll be ordering any to send someone a symbolic message, you'd better make sure you include other clues, lest your message be misunderstood.
+So, what do black roses mean in terms of flower symbolism?
+You can have multiple meanings for black roses.
+And if you plan to send someone a symbolic message, include other clues, so your message is not misunderstood.

 Below we offer a few of the possible meanings of black roses.
 They can symbolize:

 - Death (actual)

-- Death (metaphorical; for example, the death of one's old self as part of a major life change)
+- Death (metaphorical: for example, the end of something; a significant life change)

 - Evil (as in the dark side of our psyches)

-- They feel that the color is cool, bold and elegant in its minimalism, or
+- The color is cool, bold, and elegant in its minimalism

-- They are admirers of Gothic fashion, etc.
+- They are admirers of Gothic fashion or similar subcultures or lifestyles

 02 of 11

 03 of 11

-Roses are often perceived to be finicky plants.
+Roses are often perceived to be demanding plants.
 But is this fact or fiction?

 In his introduction to "Success With Roses," Graham Clarke remarks that many varieties "have been bred specifically for resistance against some common pests and diseases."
 He also asserts: "Even pruning bush roses does not need to be as precise now as was once thought."
 To back up this statement, Clarke points to trials that have demonstrated that "if you go over a rose with a hedge trimmer, you end up with as much flower as if you had spent hours" on elaborate pruning.

-With so many varieties, it's hard to generalize: some roses are finicky, but some roses are quite easy to grow.
-To handle the ones that are difficult to care for, we offer tips about growing roses in a separate article (to access it, click on the photo).
-But the rose in the picture is one of the low-maintenance types, called "Candy Oh!
+With so many varieties, it's hard to generalize.
+Some roses are finicky, but some roses are pretty easy to grow.
+The rose pictured is one of the low-maintenance types, called "Candy Oh!
 Vivid Red."
 If you're worried that your thumb is not green enough for rose care, this rose is the type you'll want to grow.
 Candy Oh! is a "landscape rose."2:11

 04 of 11